martinkosch/Dimensionless.jl/docs/src/example.md

 (1.0 cm g^-1, 1.0 mm s^-1)
 ```

-Such a conversion is particularly helpful to obtain easily generalizable results from complex calculations, e.g. large FEM problems.
-In addition, the conversion to dimensionless variables helps to normalize a problem formulations to avoid numerical instabilities.
+Such a conversion is particularly helpful to obtain easily generalizable results from complex calculations, e.g. large FEM simulations.
+In addition, the conversion to dimensionless variables helps to bring the numerical values of a problem formulation to a common order of magnitude.
+This can help to prevent numerical issues.

 In addition to the functions mentioned above, there is also the function `fac_dimful`, which only returns the conversion factor from a dimensionless number to dimensionful representation in the given dimensional basis.
 For the first variable of the example above, this looks like this:
 ```julia
 julia> fac_dimful(u"cm/g", model_basis)
 0.16032064128256512